As of 31/05/20 all authors are still with LH&G.

 Are any non-court enforcement options or dispute resolution mechanisms mandatory in respect of intellectual property disputes in any circumstances?
 If so, please provide details.

-There is no mandatory system in relation to non-court enforcement options or dispute resolution mechanisms to be elected for intellectual property disputes.
+There is no mandatory system in relation to non-court enforcement options or dispute resolution mechanisms to be elected for IP disputes.

 What options are available to settle intellectual property disputes?

-Parties may settle intellectual property disputes by going to Court or referring their disputes to arbitration.
-However, in Malaysia there is mediation by the Court which may be explored by parties.
+Parties may settle IP disputes by going to Court or referring their disputes to arbitration.
+There is also an option for mediation mediation by the Court, which may be explored by parties.
+Recent trends suggests that the Court are inclined to order for parties to attempt mediation before fixing the matter for trial.

 What is required to establish infringement of each of the intellectual property rights described above?
 What evidence is necessary in this context?